Dirty Kitchen

 We have yet to use the main kitchen for cooking since we remodeled it.
 Except for the microwave oven, of course.
 We don’t have any appliances, other than a gas stove, inside the dirty kitchen.
 That’s mainly because the door from the outside is almost always unlocked.

 We don’t want our house to stink.
-Josie and her sisters like to cook food that will stink up the entire house for hours.
+Josie and her sisters (all seven of them) like to cook food that will stink up the entire house for hours.
 Things like dried fish.
 It’s hard to sleep when the air stinks around you.
 No amount of air fresheners can get rid of some odors.
 Josie plans to use the oven, but I don’t know when that will be.
 I look forward to her chicken enchiladas because that odor doesn’t bother me at all.

 We don’t have a dishwasher.
 Like when we were young, we wash our dishes by hand.